nnickthomas/icmpsh/README.md

+## This fork

+This fork has been made as a proof of consept for a project for school.

 ## Background

 Sometimes, network administrators make the penetration tester's life harder.
 Some of them do use firewalls for what they are meant to, surprisingly!